 There is no end to the amazing ways in which you can guzzle down this vegan lemon curd.

-You can store the vegan lemon curd in an airtight jar or container for three to four weeks in the refrigerator.
-You can also freeze the lemon curd for longer storage.
+You can store the vegan lemon curd in an airtight jar or container for three to four weeks in the fridge.
+You can also freeze the lemon curd in an airtight container for longer storage.
+Thaw and whisk before using.

 Vegan Lemon Curd